-Area ranching originated in 1880s, and still plays a strong role in Ouray’s economy.
+Area ranching originated in the 1880's and still plays a strong role in Ouray’s economy.

-Ranching still remains a vital part of Ouray County’s economic history, and the Ouray County Ranching History Museum helps to preserve and protect that history.
+Ranching still remains a core part of the valley's economic history, and the Ouray Country Ranch History Museum aims to preserve that history and protect its legacy.